i0Ek3/Xperimental/README.md

 ```

-macOS can use homebrew install go with command: `brew install go`.
+If you use macOS, just run command: `brew install go`.

 ## Build & Run